-Since the release of the Net-Zero Standard in October 2021, the SBTi dropped its third progress report in May 2022.
+Since the release of the Net-Zero Standard in October 2021, the SBTi dropped its fourth progress report in April 2023.
 The report addresses the exponential growth of SBTi’s companies committed to setting necessary targets to limit global warming to 1.5°C before 2030.

 The experts also announced that 1.5°C target should become the “new normal” for companies and financial institutions.

-The number of companies with SBTi-approved targets doubled between 2020 and 2021, and out of 2253 SBTi companies, 48% have had their targets approved, and 68% are aligned with the 1.5°C targets.
+The number of companies with SBTi-approved targets doubled between 2020 and 2021, and out of 2253 SBTi companies, 48% have had their targets approved, and 68% are aligned with the 1.5°C targets1.

 Industrial and geographical gaps between SBTi companies are decreasing